Hide and skin production around the world

 FACT: There are some other uses, but for thousands of years, people have found making leather to be the best way to make the most of the material available.
 In many parts of the world, the only other realistic option would be for the material to go to waste, which would give meat companies two big headaches, a financial one because of lost revenue from tanners and because of the cost of disposal, and an environmental one because of waste management practices in many parts of the world.

-In parallel, the meat industry needs to consider how much money it would have to spend to manage its hides and skins in the same way as other waste, an increasingly costly business.
-The UK, for example, is to impose a landfill tax of £80 per tonne of waste from April 2014, an increase of 25% on the 2012 figure.
-At these rates, putting its by-product into landfill would cost meat companies more than $1 billion per year, without factoring in transportation or labour costs.
+In parallel, the meat industry needs to consider how much money it will have to spend if it manages hides and skins in the same way as other solid waste.
+The UK, for example, imposes a landfill tax that reached a rate of £94.15 per tonne of waste from April 2020.
+Putting all of the meat sector’s hides and skins into landfill as waste would cost meat companies more than £1.25 billion (about $1.7 billion) per year at these rates.
 This cost would, in all likelihood, be passed on to consumers, making meat more expensive and less accessible.

-This essay argues that the leather industry does the meat industry and society at large a great service by taking in hand waste material and converting it into leather for shoes, accessories, clothing and upholstery.
-Tanners and brands selling finished products made from leather should remind their customers of this in the face of questions about the sustainability of the leather industry.
+This essay argues that the leather industry does the meat industry and society at large a great service by taking unwanted material and converting it into leather for shoes, accessories, clothing and upholstery.
+Tanners and finished leather product brands should remind customers of this in the face of questions about sustainability.